Minobu, Minamikoma District, Yamanashi Prefecture, Japan

 Procedure to make Nishijima Washi

-1.The paper craftsmen start by boiling various materials, including Inawara fibers (rice straw stalks), manila hemp, bamboo, and other natural materials.
+1. The paper artisans start by boiling various materials, including Inawara fibers (rice straw stalks), manila hemp, bamboo, and other natural materials.

-2.The materials are then mixed in water.
-How much water is used and how fast it is mixed depends on the humidity and temperature of the day.
+2. The materials are then mixed in water.
+The amount of water used and the mixing speed depends on the day's humidity and temperature.
 A skillful touch is needed to create the perfect texture.

-3.Next the pulp is scooped out from the pulp slurry and put on a mesh tray to drain off the excess water.
+3. Next, the pulp is scooped out from the pulp slurry and put on a mesh tray to drain off the excess water.
 The remaining residue left on the filter is the Nishijima Washi.
 It may seem easy to level it out, but it is a skill that takes many years to master.

-4.The finished papers are carefully laid on top of each other.
+4. The finished papers are carefully laid on top of each other.
 When a stack has about 300 sheets, it is taken to be pressed to start the first drying process.
 After being pressed, it is hung out in the sun for upwards of a month to become completely dry.
 At the end of this process, the stack becomes half of what it originally was.

-5.The sun-dried paper is then put back into the water to soak again.
+5. The sun-dried paper is then put back into the water to soak again.
 This starts the process of separating each sheet of paper from the stack, and once again, must be adjusted depending on the season and temperature.
 Only a skilled artisan can determine the best timing!

-6.Each piece of paper is removed one at a time and is placed upon a special hot iron board to dry.
-Because the wet paper is so easy to tear, even the most talented and experienced craftsman must be careful during this step in the process.
+6. Each piece of paper is removed one at a time and placed upon a special hot iron board to dry.
+Because the wet paper is so easy to tear, even the most talented and experienced craftsman must be careful during this step.

-7.A few short minutes after being placed on the iron, the Nishijima Washi is finished and is carefully laid out.
+7. A few minutes after being placed on the iron, the Nishijima Washi is finished and carefully laid out.
 It is now ready for final cutting, as needed, and distribution.

 These traditional techniques continue to be practiced in Yamanashi Prefecture, preserving the tradition of crafting Washi.